eng-gabrielscardoso/eng-gabrielscardoso/README.md

 Industry: `Financial Services`
 <br/>

-Contract work with Weath99, global cryptocurrency exchange based in Australia, where worked with technologies such as Vue.js version 2, HTML, CSS, Javascript, Typescript, TailwindCSS, Webpack, Playwright, Vue Test Utils, Laravel version 5, Laravel Nova, AWS, Docker, Docker Compose, Blockchain, OpenAPI, MySQL, MongoDB and Redis.
-Development of graphical interfaces, integration with APIs, unit, integration and E2E tests using Vue Test Utils and Playwright.
-Development of REST API using the MVC pattern, Laravel Nova, unit and functionality tests with PHPUnit.
+I was employed by Wealth99, a global exchange founded in Australia.
+At this company, I worked with technologies such as JavaScript, TypeScript, Vue.js, Node.js, Webpack, Vite, PHP, Laravel, Laravel Nova, Docker, OpenAPI, MySQL, MongoDB, and Redis.
+I also gained experience with blockchain node services like Ethereum Geth and had brief exposure to smart contracts in Solidity.
+Initially, I was responsible for developing, maintaining, and fixing bugs on the frontend, as well as implementing new features such as dashboards, financial charts, and improvements to the financial transaction history.
+After gaining experience, I joined the backend team, where I primarily focused on implementing new features such as Mixpanel integrations, fixing specific issues, enhancing the API, improving performance, and creating tests using PHPUnit.

 [<img align="left" height="94px" width="94px" alt="Athen Labs" style="margin-right:1rem;" src="./.github/athenlabs.jpeg"/>](https://athenlabs.io)